chandankumar994/DevOps-Mastery/4-Docker/Lab-6-DockerCompose.md

 ## LAB: Docker Compose:

 ### How to create and deploy two tier flask app using docker compose.
-- Clone below repository and run follw the steps:
+- Clone below repository and follow the steps to run it:
   ```
   git clone https://github.com/chandankumar994/two-tier-flask-app.git
   ```